adon-cloudcannon/landing-page-test/src/collections/posts/2021-06-14-why-you-should-use-hugo-for-your-marketing-site-in-2021.md

 ### **Super fast Build Time**

 Beating the competition to market is crucial to success.
 When it comes to speed, Hugo is the fastest SSG and offers the shortest build time.
 You can rely on Hugo to pre-render your pages and shorten the go-to-market time.
 It allows you to build your marketing site as quickly as possible, push live, and let it convert.
-With a reliable&nbsp;[Hugo CMS](https://cloudcannon.com/hugo/){: target="_blank" rel="noopener noreferrer"} like CloudCannon, you can collaborate with the best static site developers and enjoy extremely fast build times.
+With a reliable [Hugo CMS](https://cloudcannon.com/hugo/) like CloudCannon, you can collaborate with the best static site developers and enjoy extremely fast build times.

 ### **Increased Revenue**

-According to [Google](https://www.thinkwithgoogle.com/intl/en-ca/marketing-strategies/app-and-mobile/mobile-page-speed-new-industry-benchmarks/){: target="_blank" rel="noopener noreferrer"}, users abandon the site if it takes more than 3 seconds to load.
+According to [Google](https://www.thinkwithgoogle.com/intl/en-ca/marketing-strategies/app-and-mobile/mobile-page-speed-new-industry-benchmarks/), users abandon the site if it takes more than 3 seconds to load.
 The faster your page speed, the higher the revenues.
 Hugo stands out from the crowd for delivering super fast websites.
-It offers the best experience, which will entice first-time visitors to return to your marketing site.&nbsp;
+It offers the best experience, which will entice first-time visitors to return to your marketing site.

 ### **Data-Driven Content**